-Jennifer and I have been traveling with our full-time truck camper rig named YOLOM (You Only Live Once Mobile) for over a month now.
-I feel like most of the kinks are working themselves out slowly.
+Jennifer and I have been traveling with our full-time truck camper rig named YOLOM (You Only Live Once Mobile) since mid-2018 I feel like most of the kinks are working themselves out.
 I’ve had to do a few repairs on some of the upgrades I initially did to our trusty rig, but now we are mostly settled in.
-There are always going to be more things I wish I had done or could have done (A/C is the primary one), but for the most part, I am really happy with our setup.
+There are always going to be more things I wish I had done or could have done (A/C is the primary one), but for the most part, I am really happy with the portability of our setup.

 This week I take you through our full-time truck camper rig, YOLOM, on our first VLOG entry.
 I hope you enjoy and perhaps gets some ideas of how you might create a tiny full-time nomadic home and follow us out into this amazing world.
 I will go over the specific upgrades and how we did each in following VLOG/BLOG posts so stay tuned for those.